salsalabs/Engage_action_taker_spreadsheet/README.md

 The first file is the list of actions.
 The best way to retrieve this information in Salsa Classic is with a custom report.

-The report is a standard report on the `action` commale.
+The report is a standard report on the `action` table.

 These are the fields that I used.

+* action_KEY
+* Date_Created (as "YYYY-MM-DD")
+* Reference_Name
+* Title

-The only required field is `action_KEY`.
+ The only required field
+is `action_KEY`.
 The remainder are optional.
 Useful, but not necessarily mandatory.
 Note that `Date_Created` is a formatted date.
 That's not a requirement, it's just a lot easier for both Excel and clients.

 There are no conditions.
 The results are sorted by action_KEY.

-Export the results as a comma-delimited file.

 ### List of action takers

 The second file is list of supporters that have taken an action.
 The best way to retrieve this information in Salsa Classic is with a custom report.

-The report is a standard report on the `supporter` and `supporter_action commales.
+The report is a standard report on the `supporter` and `supporter_action tables.
 Here are the columns that I used for this particular client.

+* supporter_KEY
+* Email
+* First_Name
+* Last_Name
+* action_KEY
+* Count(action_KEY)

-The only required field is `supporter_KEY`.
+The only required
+field is `supporter_KEY`.
 The remainder are optional.
 Useful, but not necessarily mandatory.

-These are the conditions.
+The only condition is

+`supporter_action_KEY is not empty`.

+Having this condition avoids a known issue in the reports tool.

-The data is sorted by the supporter_KEY.
+The data is sorted in ascending order on  `supporter_KEY`.

-The app knows that a variable number of fields can be chosen and adjusts the spreadsheet so that everything is in the right place.
+They app knows that a variable number of supporter fields can be chosen.
+The app adjusts the spreadsheet so that the supporter information is all there.
+Note that the `action_KEY` and `Count` fields are clipped off and do not appear in the spreadsheet.

 ### Get the data as files
 Run the two reports and export them as text files.
-Your very best bet will be to [export them to your inbox] Once the files are created, you'll probably want to have them in the same directory.
+Your very best bet will be to [export them to your inbox](https://help.salsalabs.com/hc/en-us/articles/223341907-Scheduling-Exports)
+Once the files are created, you'll probably want to have them in the same directory.
 I usually use a subdir in my `Downloads` directory.

 ## Execution

-Run the application using the help as a guide.
+Run the application using this help as a guide.

 ```
 usage: activity-analysis --actions=ACTIONS --action-takers=ACTION-TAKERS [<flags>]